Plan Your Visit

-Secure parking is available for 160 cars, including designated parking spaces for Blue Badge holders.
-These cannot be reserved and are available on a first-come, first-served basis (charges apply).
-The car park fills up quickly at weekends and during holidays, so we advise that people arrive early.
+Secure parking is available for 160 cars, including designated parking spaces for Blue Badge holders available on a first-come, first-served basis (charges apply).
+IWM is a charity and the income from car parking provides vital income for the museum, to allow us to continue to develop exhibitions and learning programmes.
 The following charges apply:

-3-4 hours £5.00
+- 0-4 hours £5.00

 - 4-6 hours £7.00

 - 6-8 hours £8.00

 - 8-12 hours £10.00

 - 12-24 hours £15.00

 IWM North is located at The Quays, Greater Manchester's fantastic waterfront destination.
 Within just one square mile, you will find a hub of culture, history and sport with venues.
 Use the Creative Tourist Cultural Calendar to find out about cultural events, or visit one of Manchester's other award-winning museums or galleries: